Author Submission Guidelines

 4.1 General Formatting (Creative)

 Creative submissions must be in Microsoft Word (.docx) format only, using Times New Roman 12pt throughout.
 Apply 1.5 spacing for prose and single spacing for poetry.
 Use left-aligned text for poetry and fiction, and fully justified text for essays and reviews.
-Margins should be 1 inch (2.54 cm) on all sides, paper size A4, with pages numbered at the bottom centre from page 1.
+Margins: 1 inch (2.54 cm) on all sides, paper size A4, pages numbered at the bottom centre from page 1.

 4.2 Title Page for Creative Submissions

-Every creative submission must include a separate title page containing: title of the work (or titles of poems if submitting multiple poems); full name of the contributor (without honorific title); designation and institutional affiliation (if applicable); city and country; a contributor biography of 50 to 80 words in the third person; and correspondence email address.
+Every creative submission must include a separate title page containing: title of the work; full name of the contributor (without honorific title); designation and institutional affiliation (if applicable); city and country; a contributor biography of 50 to 80 words in the third person; and correspondence email address.
+The contributor’s name must NOT appear within the manuscript file itself.

 4.3 Poetry